 Supporting Improvements to the Families and Children Activity – General FAQs

-Responses to unanswered questions at the Families and Children Activity Services Improvement Online Provider Forum on Tuesday, 8 December 2020
+Responses to unanswered questions at the Families and Children Activity Services Improvement Online Provider Forums on 8 December 2020 and 21 January 2021

-Family and Relationship Services Australia (FRSA) facilitated the first of two online provider forums on 8 December 2020.
+Family and Relationship Services Australia (FRSA) facilitated two online provider forums on 8 December 2020 and 21 January 2021.
 Providers were able to ask questions of the department via pre-submission or live on the day.

 Responses to questions that were asked on the day but were not able to be responded to due to time constraints are now available: